Rajeev Paul

 Rajeev Paul (born 5 June 1970) is an Indian actor who has acted in Hindi television serials.

 Career

-Paul is an actor on Indian television and has been known for the roles he has played in Swabhimaan, Kahani Ghar Ghar Kii and Nach Baliye.
+Paul is an actor on Indian television and is known for the roles he has played in Swabhimaan, Kahani Ghar Ghar Kii and Nach Baliye.
 In 2012, Paul released a book of poetry called Hindi Mumbai Mohabbat Aur Tanhai.

 He started his career as an actor on Mahesh Bhatt's television soap Swabhimaan.
-He has also worked with directors like Deepti Naval and Bharat Rangachary.
+He has also worked with directors like Deepti Naval, and Bharat Rangachary.
 He has also competed on the dance reality show Nach Baliye, in which he participated with his ex-wife, Delnaaz Irani.

 As a contestant in Bigg Boss 6, he was evicted from the house just before the grand finale after completing 96 days in the house.

 Television

 Personal life

 Paul met Delnaaz Irani, a television actress, on the set of Parivartan in 1993.
 After being married for 14 years, the couple separated in 2010 and were divorced in 2012.